rafaelmnatali/kubernetes/network/pod-to-service.md

 ### Headless Service

 [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) is created by explicitly setting `ClusterIP` to `None` when creating the Service.
 That does not allocate an IP address or forward traffic.
-In my opinion, the main use case os for [Stateful](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) applications, where the headless is responsible for the network identity of the Pods.
+In my opinion, the main use case is for [Stateful](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) applications, where the headless is responsible for the network identity of the Pods.

 How is the IP discovery different from ClusterIP to Headless?